Nourish - 6 Ways to Encourage a Healthy Digestive System

 You don’t need to knock back litres of plain water a day to stay hydrated.

 Get creative and make a fruit infusion for a more delicious way to hydrate.
 Add some orange slices, cucumber slices, lemon, or even some berries like delicious raspberries to a glass/bottle/jug of water and leave for a few hours or overnight.

 Herbal teas are another brilliant way to hydrate, plus a lot of them have fantastic digestive supporting properties too.
 Try including herbal teas such as peppermint, ginger, fennel, fenugreek or dandelion.

 You can also opt for cold press juices or homemade smoothies, and maybe even try adding in a splash of aloe juice to really help soothe and relax your digestion system.

 A favourite of many of the Nourish staff is to drink a glass of warm water in the morning with a tablespoon of apple cider vinegar or fresh lemon juice.
 You can start with a teaspoon and build it up.

-Your gut should be alive with good bacteria, creating a healthy environment in which food can be broken down and nutrients can be absorbed to give you endless amounts of energy, a perky immune system, glowing skin and a happy bowel!
+Our gut should be alive with good bacteria, creating a healthy environment in which food can be broken down and nutrients can be absorbed.
+This should then result in us having endless amounts of energy, a perky immune system, glowing skin and a happy bowel!

 We are only as healthy as what we choose to put into our bodies.
-Restoring the health of your digestive system is one of the most significant things you can do for your overall health.
-That’s why combining plenty of pure water, an abundance of fresh fruits and veggies, fibrous foods and probiotics into our diet is so important; not only for our digestion but for our overall health as well.
+Restoring the health of our digestive system is one of the most significant things we can do for our overall health.
+That’s why combining plenty of pure water, an abundance of fresh fruits and veggies, fibrous foods and good bacteria into our diet is so important; not only for our digestion but for our overall health as well.

 Please remember that you should always obtain the all-clear from your doctor before starting any new supplement plan or diet if you’re on any medication